HPT Testing: Everything You Need to Know About Rapid Intraoperative PTH Assessments

 - All four glands being found and biopsied.

-Minimally Invasive Parathyroidectomy
+Minimally Invasive Parathyroidectomy (MIP)

 Watch the video below to learn even more about how Dr. Larian performs minimally invasive parathyroidectomy to cure his patients from hyperparathyroidism!